 Dale Kingman and Greg Pendleton were recently tapped to represent a 105-year-old Washington company in connection with its effort to recover insurance dollars stemming from a recall of frozen vegetables.
 The litigation concerns contaminated products insurance and is pending in the United States District Court for the Western District of Washington.

 Coverage Counsel for Bank in Condo Defect Case

 In 2016, Prime Pacific Bank and PPB Sunset 100 Properties LLC were sued by their insurers in a declaratory judgment action.
-The insurers contend there is no coverage stemming for an underlying construction defect case involving waterfront condominiums in Everett, Washington.
-GTTC lawyers Dale Kingman and Greg Pendleton are currently defending the coverage action on behalf of their banking clients.
+The insurers contended there was no coverage stemming for an underlying construction defect case involving waterfront condominiums in Everett, Washington.
+GTTC lawyers Dale Kingman and Greg Pendleton successfully defended the coverage action on behalf of their banking clients.

 I did a lot of travelling before going to law school.
 I’ve visited close to 40 countries – including five months exploring South America.
 Now, with a law career and two kids, I’m obviously not spending as much time on the road.

 Outside the office, I enjoy spending time with my wife and our son and daughter.
 I read a lot, and especially enjoy novels about the American West.
 Being a sucker for power tools, I also spend a fair bit of time on projects around the house and in the yard.
 I’ve always done a lot of skiing, especially at Whistler (my wife and I are originally from British Columbia), and look forward to sharing this activity with my kids in the coming years.